Select your programme and preferred start date to begin your application.

 If you completed a CAE or CPE before January 2015 please contact the Admissions Office for the accepted grades.

 You must submit two references with your application.

 We encourage you to apply at least one month prior to entry so that we have enough time to process your application.
 If you are also applying for funding or will require a visa then we strongly recommend you apply as early as possible.
 We may consider late applications if we have places available, but you should contact the relevant Admissions Office for advice first.

 You might find it helpful to contact academics in your chosen area to discuss your proposed research and the likelihood of supervision.

 In addition to the supporting documents requested on the application form, you should include a research proposal.
 Your prospective supervisors, in conjunction with the relevant subject Postgraduate Adviser, will consider your research proposal to assess whether they are able to take you on as a student.

 If you have been in touch with prospective supervisors, please list them in the Project Arrangements section of your application.

 Find out more about the general application process for postgraduate programmes:

-The department has expertise in all areas of Linguistics and English Language work, represented in a number of research groups:
+The School has expertise in all areas of Linguistics and English Language work, represented by a number of research groups:

 The unrivalled holdings of the University and National Libraries and the National Archives of Scotland make study of this subject at Edinburgh especially attractive.